cleverhans-lab/suitability/README.md

 This repository contains the official implementation for the paper:

-**Suitability Filter: A Statistical Framework for Model Evaluation in Real-World Deployment Settings** \
+**Suitability Filter: A Statistical Framework for Classifier Evaluation in Real-World Deployment Settings** \
 *Angéline Pouget, Mohammad Yaghini, Stephan Rabanser, Nicolas Papernot* \
 *Proceedings of the 41st International Conference on Machine Learning (ICML), PMLR 267, 2025.*